facebookresearch/fairo/base_agent/documents/logical_form_specification/filters.md

 - `output` : This field specifies the expected output type.
 In the `output` field we can either have a `"memory"` value which means return the entire memory node (for eg: "is that red"), or `"count"` that represents the equivalent of `count(*)` (for eg: "how many houses on your left") or `attribute` representing the column name of that memory node (equivalent to `Select <attribute> from memory_node`) (for example: "what colour is the cube in front of me").
 - `contains coreference` : This field specifies whether the memory node has a coreference that needs to be resolved based on dialogue context.
 - `memory_type` : Specifies the type of memory is the name of memory node.
 The default value for this is : `"REFERENCE_OBJECT"`.
-- `selector` : This field specifies the selection criteria if any.
+- `selector` : This field specifies how the selection is done.
+It has a `return_quantity` which returns a set of objects based on some form of ranking or randomly selected objects. `selector` also has a field called `same` that specifies whether or not we are allowed to return the exact copies of an object.
 - `comparator`: This field specifies some form of comparison between two values.
 - `triples` : This is a list of triple dictionaries that have a subject, predicate and object.
 - `author` : Specifies the author of the change.
 For eg in "go to the house I made last", author is "SPEAKER" here.